 Other companies and individuals including:

-o trusted third party partners and Credit Reference Agencies for any credit or insurance products and services you purchase with us;
+- Trusted third party partners and Credit Reference Agencies for any credit or insurance products and services you may apply for or purchase with us (placing an order may not result in a completed transaction and purchase is dependent on credit approval and stock availability);

 Special Categories Of Personal Information And Criminal Information